akka/akka/akka-docs/rst/scala/persistence.rst

 Message re-delivery
 -------------------

-Channels re-deliver messages to destinations if they do not confirm their receipt within a configurable timeout.
+Channels re-deliver messages to destinations if they do not confirm delivery within a configurable timeout.
 This timeout can be specified as ``redeliverInterval`` when creating a channel, optionally together with the maximum number of re-deliveries a channel should attempt for each unconfirmed message.
+The number of re-delivery attempts can be obtained via the ``redeliveries`` method on ``ConfirmablePersistent`` or by pattern matching.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#channel-custom-settings

-Message re-delivery is done out of order with regards to normal delivery i.e. redelivered messages may arrive later than newer normally delivered messages.
-The number of re-delivery attempts can be obtained via the ``redeliveries`` method on ``ConfirmablePersistent`` or by pattern matching.
+A channel keeps messages in memory until their successful delivery has been confirmed or the maximum number of re-deliveries is reached.
+To be notified about messages that have reached the maximum number of re-deliveries, applications can register a listener at channel creation.

-A channel keeps messages in memory until their successful delivery has been confirmed by their destination(s) or their maximum number of re-deliveries is reached.
-In the latter case, the application has to re-send the correspnding ``Deliver`` request to the channel so that the channel can start a new series of delivery attempts (starting again with a ``redeliveries`` count of ``0``).
+.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#channel-custom-listener

-Re-sending ``Deliver`` requests is done automatically if the sending processor replays messages: only ``Deliver`` requests of unconfirmed messages will be served again by the channel.
-A message replay can be enforced by an application by restarting the sending processor, for example.
-A replay will also take place if the whole application is restarted, either after normal termination or after a crash.
+A listener receives ``RedeliverFailure`` notifications containing all messages that could not be delivered.
+On receiving a ``RedeliverFailure`` message, an application may decide to restart the sending processor to enforce a re-send of these messages to the channel or confirm these messages to prevent further re-sends.
+The sending processor can also be restarted any time later to re-send unconfirmed messages.

 This combination of